bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 Figure 1 below depicts the main topics spanning the entire reserch period.
 The color-coded regions are document clusters for a given topic.
 The larger the region the more documents fall under that topic.
 To complement this figure, figure 2 lists out the top 10 terms for the top 4 topics in this dataset.
 The top 4 topics are

+**TODO:  update figure titles**
 - Urinary Traact Infections (UTIs) and infections in nursing homes.
-This is titled `Topic 0` in the figure 2.
+This is titled `Topic 0` in figure 2.

 - Antibiotic prescription practices.
-This is titled `Topic 1` in the figure 2.
+This is titled `Topic 1` in figure 2.

 - Pneumonia or upper respiratory tract infections.
-This is titled `Topic 2` in the figure 2.
+This is titled `Topic 2` in figure 2.
 Notice how the top terms in this topic include children and hospitalization.

 - Methicillin-resistant Staphylococuss Aureus (MRSA) aspects.
-This is titled `Topic 3` in the figure 2.
+This is titled `Topic 3` in figure 2.